-Fast-forward to the late 1970s and the field of radiology now includes ultrasound and computed tomography (CT) machines.
-Considered cutting-edge at the time, these types of diagnostic equipment have undergone several upgrades and now produce immediate images on a computer screen.
-As diagnostic equipment becomes more sophisticated and the demand for testing increases, doctors rely on Radiologic Technologists (RTs) to help them serve patients in a safe and efficient manner.
+Fast forward to the late 1970s and the field of radiology now included ultrasound and computed tomography (CT) machines.
+Considered cutting edge at the time, these types of diagnostic equipment had undergone several upgrades to allow them to produce immediate images on a computer screen.
+Now, as diagnostic equipment becomes more sophisticated and the demand for testing increases, doctors rely on Radiologic Technologists (RTs) to help them serve patients in a safe and efficient manner.

-The U.S. Bureau of Labor Statistics (BLS) describes Radiologic Technologists and Technicians, as someone who takes X-rays and CAT scans or administer nonradioactive materials into patient's bloodstream for diagnostic or research purposes.
-Includes radiologic technologists and technicians who specialize in other scanning modalities.
+The U.S. Bureau of Labor Statistics (BLS) describes Radiologic Technologists and Technicians as people who take X-rays and CT scans or administer nonradioactive materials into a patient's bloodstream for diagnostic or research purposes.
+This description includes radiologic technologists and technicians who specialize in other scanning modalities.

-The BLS does not specifically identify the roles of the Limited Medical Radiologic Technologist, but as the name implies they function as radiologic technologists but within a limited scope.
-In Texas, LMRT's are regulated and licensed by the Texas Medical Board, who also defines the training requirements and scope of practice for the LMRT.
+The BLS does not specifically identify the roles of the Limited Medical Radiologic Technologist (LMRT), but as the name implies they function as radiologic technologists within a limited scope.
+In Texas, LMRTs are regulated and licensed by the Texas Medical Board, who also defines the training requirements and scope of practice for the LMRT.

-A typical day of a CHCP Limited Medical Radiologic Technologist with Medical Assisting Skills program graduate may Include the following;
+A typical day for a CHCP Limited Medical Radiologic Technologist with Medical Assisting Skills program graduate may include the following:

 If you are looking for a well-paying career with steady growth potential, you should consider becoming an LMRT.
 The BLS projects an annual job growth rate of seven percent, which is higher than the average rate of growth for all types of occupations combined.